Fluorescent light bulb recycling (only available at County Home Rd.)

 When your fluorescent bulbs burn out, it's important to recycle them.
 You can do that at the Cedar Rapids/Linn County Solid Waste Agency.
-Just drop off your tube-style or compact fluorescent light (CFL) bulbs at one of our two locations.
+Just drop off your tube-style or compact fluorescent light (CFL) bulbs at one of our County Home Road location.
 The service is free for Linn County residents.

 Why should I recycle fluorescents?

 It's because they contain mercury -- 3.5 to 15 milligrams, depending on the type of lamp, the manufacturer, and when it was manufactured.
 Recycling keeps that mercury out of the environment.
 Recycling also reuses the glass tubing, metal end caps and phosphor powder contained in fluorescent bulbs.

 If one accidently breaks (download a copy of the EPA CFL Cleanup Guide)

 - Don't let anyone walk through the breakage area for 15 minutes.